virtual-imaging-platform/GASW-Slurm-Plugin/README.md

 ![alt text](scheme.png)

 ### Updates
-If you want to update the code you might easily what you want.
+If you want to update the code you might easily do what you want.
-Also if a command output changes and the plugin do not work anymore you can just have a look inside *internals/command/items/mybrokenjava.java* and adapt the result function.
+Also if a command output changes and the plugin does not work anymore you can just have a look inside *internals/command/items/mybrokenjava.java* and adapt the result function.
 There is some little parsing tools inherit from the **RemoteStream** class.